 Xero provides three plans taking into account your company or team size, and provides these plans with different prices.
 These plans are Early, Growing, and Established.

-- Early: Xero’s starter plan provides users with access to all of it’s basic features.
-The basic plan limits invoices and quotes to 20 per month, and caps bills to 5 each month, and is relatively cheap, making it ideal to freelancers or businesses with little accounting needs.
-Even though its Xero most basic plan, it doesn’t limit the number of users, allowing as many users to make use of the software as possible.
+- Early: Xero’s starter plan provides users with access to all of its basic features.
+The basic plan limits invoices and quotes to 20 per month, caps bills to 5 each month, and is relatively cheap, making it ideal for freelancers or businesses with little accounting needs.
+Even though it's Xero's most basic plan, it doesn’t limit the number of users, allowing as many users to make use of the software as possible.